Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Monte Carlo Simulations

-The Monte Carlo design is summarized in Table \ref{tbl:sim-logit-dgp}.
-Covariate $X_{t}$ is drawn from a standard normal distribution, which satisfies the support conditions in Assumptions A\ref{assn:logit} and A\ref{assn:index}.
-Our choices of $N=1500$ and $T=10$ are directly comparable with the dataset in our empirical illustration on female labor force participation in which $N = 1461$ and $T = 9$.
-There are two experiments with different true distributions of $C|V$, where $f_{C|V}$ is skewed in data-generating process (DGP) L.1 and bimodal in DGP L.2.\footnote{Many empirical applications feature skewed and/or multimodal distributions of unobserved individual heterogeneity.
-For example, \cite{liu2018density} estimated the latent productivity distribution of young firms, which exhibits a long right tail and thus concurs with the intuition that good ideas are scarce.
-Also, \citet*{FisherJensenTkac2019} found three modes in the underlying skill distribution of mutual fund management---a primary mode with average ability, a secondary mode with poor performance, and a minor mode with exceptionally high skill.}
+The Monte Carlo design is summarized in Table \ref{tbl:sim-gen-dgp}.
+Note that both $X_{t}$ and $V$ are 2-by-1 vectors.
+Covariates $X^{(k)}_{t},\;k=1,2,$ are drawn from a bivariate standard normal distribution, which satisfies the support conditions in Theorem \ref{thm:ASF-APE_id}.
+Our choices of $N=1500$ and $T=10$ are directly comparable with the dataset in our empirical illustration on female labor force participation, in which $N = 1461$ and $T = 9$.
+We use ``DGP xy'' to indicate the data-generating process (DGP) with $f_{C|V}$ being type x and $f_{U_t}$ being type y.
+The distribution of individual effects, $f_{C|V}$, is skewed in DGP 1y and bimodal in DGP 2y.\footnote{Many empirical applications feature skewed and/or multimodal distributions of unobserved individual heterogeneity.
+For example, \cite{liu2018density} estimated the latent productivity distribution of young firms, which exhibits a long right tail since good ideas are scarce.
+Also, \citet*{FisherJensenTkac2019} found two modes in the underlying skill distribution of mutual fund management---a primary mode with average ability and a secondary mode with poor performance.} For the error term, we consider error distributions $f_{U_t}$ that exhibit skewness in DGP x1 and fat-tails in DGP x2.

-We evaluate the estimated ASF and APE based on a collection of $\underline x$ ranging from $-1$ to 1, which covers 68\% of the distribution of $X_{t}$.
-For the semiparametric method, we first estimate $\widehat\beta$ via the CMLE approach, which simultaneously incorporates the information from a logistic error distribution and maintains the flexibility in the distribution of individual effects.
-We then employ a local cubic regression (i.e., polynomial order $\ell = 3$) to flexibly infer the conditional expectation of $Y_t$ evaluated at $(\underline x'\widehat\beta,V)$.
+We evaluate the estimated ASF and APE based on a collection of $\ubx_t=\left(\ubx_t^{(1)},\ubx_t^{(2)}\right)'$.
+We fix $\ubx_t^{(1)}$ at its population mean (i.e., $\ubx_t^{(1)}=0$) and vary $\ubx_t^{(2)}\in[-1,\;1]$, which covers 68\% of the distribution of $X^{(2)}_{t}$.
+Given the non-logistic error distributions, we estimate $\beta_0$ using a smoothed maximum score estimator as in \cite{CharlierMelenbergSoest1995} and \cite{Kyriazidou1995}, employing a fourth-order cdf kernel to satisfy the bandwidth requirement in Assumption B\ref{assn:ASFrates}.
+We normalize $|\widehat\beta^{(1)}|=1$ since the identification of $\beta_0$ is up to scale.
+We use a local cubic regression (i.e., polynomial order $\ell = 3$) to estimate the conditional expectation of $Y_{t}$ evaluated at $(\ubx_t'\widehat\beta,V)$.
+Finally, given the DGPs, the ASFs and APEs do not change over time, so we average the estimated ASFs and APEs across time periods.
+See Section \ref{app_sec:gen-choice} for more details.